duc-tv/Notebook-Nest/README.md

     - **Master Select:** One click to select/deselect *all* sources in the notebook.
     - **Folder Toggles:** Hover over any folder to instantly check/uncheck all documents inside it.
     - **Smart Sync:** The tree watches the real app state in real-time.
-- **"Zen Mode"** — Toggle the UI to hide the AI chat for a distraction-free reading/writing studio.
+- **"Zen Mode"** — Toggle the UI to hide the AI chat and sidebars for a distraction-free reading/writing studio.

 ### 📂 Organization
 - **Nested Folders** — Create deep structures for both Sources and Studio Notes.
 - **Pinning** — Keep critical contracts or specs pinned to the top.
 - **Color Coding** — Assign colors to folders for visual organization.
+- **Drag & Drop** — Easily move items between folders.

 ### 🔍 Deep Search
 - **Content Indexing** — Search the *actual text* inside your notes, not just the titles.